 Did you know the most qualified person for a job is rarely the best candidate for a job?
-Sure, the person may have the best technical skills and expertise, but if they do not fit in to the organization culture, they are not going to be successful.
+Sure, the person may have the best technical skills and expertise, but if they do not fit in to the company or team culture, they are not going to be successful.
 Employees that are aligned to a company culture are significantly more productive than those that are not.
 Which means that someone who has 70% of the skills to do a job, will outperform someone who is 100% perfect if that person is not aligned to the company culture.
-This is why research has shown up to 89% of attrition can be attributed to culture fit.
+This is also why research has shown up to 89% of attrition can be attributed to culture fit.
 So how can you assess for culture fit to increase the chances of hiring a superstar for your team?

 Be honest about the team environment

 If you want to assess for culture fit, the first thing you need to do is look at the existing culture and communicate it authentically.
 If you go and look at the company values section of most large firms’ official website, they seem like the best places to work in the world.
 Go compare that with the reviews left by their employees on Glassdoor.
 They are very rarely aligned.
 Even institutes like ‘great places to work’ show employee engagement scores at least 5% lower than the companies own official data.
 So, you need to be authentic about what your team culture truly is.
 Do not talk about flexible working if no one in your team was allowed to do this until there was a global pandemic and management are now trying to bring folks back to the office full time!
 By trying to show anything except your authentic self, you are going to attract people who are aligned to a culture that does not exist.
 This is going to result in misalignment and attrition.